The Perfect Cell Phone (for Me) Doesn't Exist. Or... Why I Finally Broke Down and Bought an iPhone

 Those monthly security updates were sporadic at best, the last one I received was August 2018 after not receiving one since June, and there’s every indication that the August update will be the last.
 As for OS updates, it shipped with Android 6.0.1 and that was it.

 I get about 2 hours of solid battery life now and every day something else weird happens with the phone.
-Sometimes it wil freeze completely and I have to do a hard reset.
+Sometimes it will freeze completely and I have to do a hard reset.
 Sometimes touch input still works but I can’t actually tap on anything to get it to open, and I have to do a hard reset.
 I’ve performed a factory reset weeks ago but that didn’t seem to make any difference.

 So… looks like I need a new phone.
 I already have the Librem5 from Purism on order, but that’s not expectant to ship until April 2019 at the earliest.
-Even then, being the first version of an open platform based on Linux, means it might not even be usable as a daily phone on day 1.
+Even then, being the first version of an open platform based on Linux (Purism PureOS), means it might not even be usable as a daily phone on day 1.
 So I’m going to need something to get me through until that phone arrives and is usable.

 So, any phone that I get will need to receive regular updates to address security issues.
 This is a condition for two reasons: